Gaspard Monge: 1764-1818

-After a year at the École Royale, Monge was asked to produce a plan for a fortification in such a way as to optimise its defensive arrangement.
 There was an established method for doing this which involved lengthy calculations but Monge devised a way of solving the problems by using drawings.
 At first his solution was not accepted, since it had not taken the time judged to be necessary, but upon examination the value of the work was recognised, and Monge's exceptional abilities were recognised.
+Continuing his researches, Monge began the subject descriptive geometry, which was kept as a French military secret for years.

 After Bossut left the École Royale du Génie, Monge took his place in January 1769, and in 1770 he was also appointed instructor in experimental physics.

 In 1777, Monge married Cathérine Huart, who owned a forge.
 This led Monge to develop an interest in metallurgy.
 In 1780 he became a member of the French Academy of Sciences; his friendship with chemist C. L. Berthollet began at this time.
 In 1783, after leaving Mézières, he was, on the death of É. Bézout, appointed examiner of naval candidates.
 Although pressed by the minister to prepare a complete course of mathematics, he declined to do so on the grounds that this would deprive Mme Bézout of her only income, that from the sale of the textbooks written by her late husband.
 In 1786 he wrote and published his Traité élémentaire de la statique.